PaloAltoNetworks/pcs-cwp-defender-updater/README.md

 # Prisma Cloud DeamonSet Defender Auto Updater (Beta)
-Kubernetes CronJob to update automatically Prisma Cloud defender DaemonSet in a kubernetes cluster.
+Kubernetes CronJob to update automatically Prisma Cloud defender DaemonSet in a Kubernetes cluster or OpenShift cluster.

 ## Requirements
 1. Prisma Cloud Enterprise or self-hosted version
-2. Kubernetes Cluster on a public or private cloud (EKS + Fargate not supported)
+2. Kubernetes or OpenShift Cluster on a public or private cloud (EKS + Fargate not supported)
 3. Access to Kubernetes cluster on current workstation via kubectl or helm
 4. Kubernetes storage class (Public cloud providers regularly does have this)
 5. Docker Image Registry